 The Missionary Internship is our 9 month pre-formative intermediate Christian community that begins after one serves on summer staff.
 It is 9 months of formation, prayer, and mission in the context of community led by priests and sisters.
 An individual is often drawn to the internship by the mission of CYE itself, and then through prayer and formation, is set free to follow the Father's mission for them in their life.
 This is the greatest gift of CYE summer staff and missionary internship.
 A young person comes with a heart of apostolic fervor, receives a deepened love and knowledge of God, oneself, and human nature and by these means are set free to hear, trust and generously respond to God as He leads them on their journey of discipleship, wherever that may be.
 So the Internship is not 9 months of discernment, nor 9 months of busy body service.
-It is 9 months of formation of the whole person (The 4 pillars of formation being: Human, Spiritual, Intellectual, and Apostolic) in the context of our call to be missionaries-- Carriers of the love of God who are grounded in the Father's love, confident in the blood and mercy of Christ, and attune to the voice of the Holy Spirit.
+It is 9 months of formation of the whole person (The 4 pillars of formation being: Human, Spiritual, Intellectual, and Apostolic) in the context of our call to be missionaries-- Carriers of the love of God who are grounded in the Father's love, confident in the blood and mercy of Christ, and attune to the voice of the Holy Spirit, ready to give of themselves wherever He asks.

 Interns will learn to give of themselves in the work and prayer of a missionary disciple.
 This self-gift is first learned in the self-emptying love of the Trinity Whom is encountered daily in prayer, fellow brothers and sisters in community, and in those we serve.
 Interns will learn to give of themselves through community first, through the victories and challenges in the daily work of love-- to be a missionary begins to those closest to us.
 Second, with the leaders of the community being priests and sisters, whose lives are dedicated to Christ and spreading His Gospel, Interns learn through watching (gifts and weaknesses) and through their help and direction.
 Lastly Interns will learn to give of themselves through the actual manifestations of the mission and apostolate of CYE, not limited only to our ideal picture of a missionary, but also the behind the scenes, less glamorous, but more hidden works in the heart of Christ, for love of Him and for souls.